void-linux/void-docs/src/installation/guides/zfs.md

 ## Setup

-From the permanent system install the `zfs` package.
+From the permanent system, install the `zfs` package.

 Then ensure the ZFS module is loaded with [modprobe(1)](https://man.voidlinux.org/modprobe):